lmc2179/lmc2179.github.io/drafts/quantreg_pi.md

 # PIs are good but OLS doesn't always get it right

+OLS PI fails when there is heteroskedasticity

+Log is not a panacea

 # Conditional quantiles for PIs

+Intuition: change loss to get conditional quantile

 # Quantile regression example